-Microchips are made by building up to 100 layers of interconnected patterns on a silicon wafer.
+Microchips are made by building up layers of interconnected patterns on a silicon wafer.

 The microchip manufacturing process involves hundreds of steps and can take up to four months from design to mass production.
 In the cleanrooms of the chipmakers’ fabs (fabrication facilities), air quality and temperature are kept tightly controlled as robots transport their precious wafers from machine to machine.